thatslifescience/github_dev/_posts/2020-05-13-science-cafe-covid19-panel-kdevarajan.md

 ---
-title: The Pandemic That Changed The World: Many Questions and a Few Answers
+title: "The Pandemic That Changed The World: Many Questions and a Few Answers"
 layout: page
 author: kdevarajan
 permalink: /2020-05-13-science-cafe-covid19-panel-kdevarajan/